 - Customers are limited to three Your Lucky Day (recent popular releases) DVDs per library account.

-- Adult Book Club Express kits check out for six weeks.
-Customers are limited to one kit at a time.
+- Book Club Express kits check out for six weeks.
+Customers are limited to one adult kit or two juvenile kits at a time.

 Parental Controls: Children’s Library Card

 - For children under the age of 15, Douglas County Libraries offers parents or guardians the option of limiting their children’s borrowing to our children’s collection alone.
 This option is called The Children’s Library Card.
 This card option limits borrowing of physical materials and digital content in OverDrive.
 It does not limit children’s use of or access to library computers, WiFi, homework help or research databases.
 Accounts will automatically revert to full access when each child turns 15.

 - Parents or legal guardians may change an account to or from the Children’s Library Card at any time.
 This must be done in person and requires the child’s library card number.

 - Please note that should a child need to borrow items from our teen or adult collections, the parent or guardian must use an unrestricted account to borrow those items.

 - Each customer may have up to 200 physical items checked out at any one time.